Tan-Tripathi/Tan-Tripathi/README.md

 - 👀 I’m interested in Data Analytics.
 - 🌱 I’m currently enhancing my skills of SQL, Excel, Python, Power BI, Tableau.
 - 💞️ I’m looking to collaborate on exiting projects related to data analytics.
-- 📫 How to reach me ...Will update soon.
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/tanmay-tripathi-2k/)
-- ⚡ Fun fact: ...

 <!---
 Tan-Tripathi/Tan-Tripathi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.